RobotLearning/traj-gen-and-tracking/README.md

 Humanoids TODO list:

+- Make sure we're using same trajectory and same F in robot/MATLAB on a 1 sec traj.
+- Test also nominal F
 - Correct initial conditions of zero-phase filtering.
+- Implement/Learn RDMP first in MATLAB and then in SL
 - Analyze the index problem for dmp trajectories.
-Why +1?
+Why +1 in robot computer vs. mine?
+- Analyze the PD problem in the robot
 - Why does task servo feedback blow up in Robot computer?

 Notes:
 - test performance of ILC with linearization at each iteration
 - why doesn't ball and robot trajectory coincide in simulations? check kinematics in MATLAB
-- test performance of Fact and tls version on 0.5 sec trajectory
+- test performance of Fact and tls version on 0.5 sec trajectory to 1.5 sec traj.
 - check total least squares on the ball prediction dataset
 - Why does ILC learning with feedback generate zero Finv?
 - Merge Guilherme's PMP idea with this folder.